 Candidates for the respiratory care program must meet the upper-division admission requirements of the School of Health Professions.
 The requirements may be fulfilled through previously completed college studies.
 In addition to the general academic requirements for junior status in the School of Health Professions, candidates must have a minimum grade point average (GPA) of 2.5 and a minimum science GPA of 2.0.
 All prerequisite courses must be completed with a grade of C or better.
-Minimum required courses include: 3 credits English composition; 3 credits of arts; 3 credits of humanities; 3 credits of introductory (100 level) and 3 credits of intermediate or higher (200 - 400 level) social and behavioral sciences; 8 credits of anatomy and physiology (preferred) or Biology or; 8 credits of chemistry with labs, 4 credits of physics with a lab, and 3 credits of statistics.
+Minimum required courses include: 3 credits English composition; 3 credits of Arts; 3 credits of Humanities; 3 credits of introductory (100 level) and 3 credits of intermediate or higher (200 - 400 level) Social and Behavioral sciences; 3 credits of Diversity;3 credits of Global; 3 credits of USA; 8 credits of Anatomy and Physiology; 8 credits of Chemistry with labs, 4 credits of Physics with a lab, and 3 credits of statistics.
 Science courses less than 10 years old are preferred.
 The program also requires students to be certified in Basic Life Support (BLS) offered by the American Heart Association (valid certification card required) prior to starting clinical rotations.
 To advance to junior status, Stony Brook students who declared a respiratory care major as freshmen must meet the requirements described above and successfully complete HAT 210 with a grade of B or higher.